trueheart78/trueheart78.com/games.md

    * New turbo-enabled third party Joycons made it easier.
    * Story was interesting but not captivating.
    * After multiple tries, watched the final battle and ending on YouTube.
-   * I liked it, but it definitely had it's flaws. :star: :star: :star:
+   * I liked it, but it definitely had it's flaws. :star: :star: :star: <a id="wandersong"></a>
+1. Wandersong (NS)
+   * Finally saw this through after _years_ in my library.
+   * What started with a silly bard ended with some of the most heartfelt game design I've ever experienced.
+   * The music was the star.
+   * The gameplay never felt old.
+   * Miriam had such wonderful character development. :sparkling_heart:
+   * Baub was a delight to watch in every situation.
+   * I loved [the secret password area][wandersong secrets video].
+   * :star: :star: :star: :star: :star:

 <!-- beaten:end -->